 It is clear that freedom of expression does not confer on a person the right to commit immoral or illegal acts or to encourage others to force or illegal reversal of government.
 No one person may exercise his or her right to free expression in such a way that it infringes on the right of another.

-- Likewise, the right to assemble is limited by the need to be peaceful, arms free and, in the interests of public order, subject to reasonable constraints imposed by the ‘state.’
+The right to assemble is limited by the need to be peaceful, arms free and, in the interests of public order, subject to reasonable constraints imposed by the ‘state.’
 To put it another way, the right to meet and assemble must not be used to cause public disorder or a breach of the peace, or to jeopardize (harm one’s legal rights or claims) India’s sovereignty or integrity.

-- Any citizen has the right to form associations or organization, subject to the reasonable limitations imposed by the government, in the interest of national security or morality or national sovereignty.
+Subject to the reasonable limitations imposed by the government, in the interest of national security or morality or national sovereignty.
 Such freedom thus prevents any group of people from participating or undermining the sovereignty or integrity of a criminals conspiracy or association which poses a threat to public peace, illegal activity, strikes, or disturbance (to make things weaker).

-- While each citizen shall have a right to move freely or to live and live in all parts of the country, such right shall, in order to serve the general public or to protect any Scheduled Tribe, be subject to the restriction imposed by the State in its interests (STs).
+Freely or to live and live in all parts of the country, such right shall, in order to serve the general public or to protect any Scheduled Tribe, be subject to the restriction imposed by the State in its interests (STs).

 Test of reasonable Restriction